 Students are welcome to drop in to the beginners / open level classes, but to gain the most out of class, we encourage you to sign up for a full course.
 It’s advisable to register before joining as space is limited.
 We currently don’t offer drop in for intermediate or advanced class levels, neither for workshops.

 When OTBS has confirmed your class / workshop registration, your registration is binding.
-OTBS will not offer a refund unless you have a note from your doctor or in case of a death in the family.
-If the instructors have to cancel classes / workshops due to illness or other circumstances, the payment will be refunded.
+OTBS will not offer a refund unless you have a note from your doctor or in case of serious illness in the near family.
+If the instructors have to cancel classes / workshops due to illness or other circumstances, the full payment will be refunded.

 4. How to pay for a class / workshop?